clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 • Contents: 120 capsules / servings

 Astaxanthin is a carotenoid that occurs naturally in foods such as salmon or shrimp.
-Carotenoids belong to the secondary plant compounds that give plants their typical colors.
+Carotenoids are secondary plant compounds that give plants their typical shades of colour.
 Alongside astaxanthin, lutein, zeaxanthin, β-carotene and lycopene also belong to this group of substances.

 For the Edubily product, astaxanthin is obtained from the microalga Haematococcus pluvialis – an alga known for its particularly high astaxanthin content.
 The powder contains 8 mg astaxanthin per capsule, aligned with the maximum amount recommended in the EU.

 Astaxanthin has been studied in science for many years and remains the subject of numerous research projects.
 Researchers are interested in the special chemical properties of this natural pigment as well as its role in biological systems.
-In research, astaxanthin is also described as a carotenoid characterized by a low tendency toward auto-oxidation, which is attributed to its specific molecular structure.
+In research, astaxanthin is also described as a carotenoid that is characterised by a low tendency toward auto-oxidation, which is attributed to its specific molecular structure.

 Edubily Astaxanthin is produced in Iceland under sustainable conditions, using a high-quality branded raw material from Algalif.
-The capsules are vegan, contain no unnecessary additives and are dissolved in olive oil to make them practical to take.
+The capsules are vegan, contain no unnecessary additives and are dissolved in olive oil for convenient intake.

 Compare the following scientific studies and reviews on astaxanthin: Chang & Xiong, 2020; Si & Zhu, 2022; Yang & Wang, 2022